coding-kitties/Investing-Algorithm-Framework-Documentation/src/articles/documentation-tutorials/quickstart.md

 There are multiple options to get started.

 ### I just want to get started creating strategies without much setup
-Currently, there is support for Binance coming with the framework.
-You can easily create a working algorithm that is connected to Binance with the following code snippet.
+You can easily create a working algorithm that is connected to Binance (or any other ccxt supported broker) with the following code snippet.

-Before running your algorithm make sure that you configure the `BINANCE_API_KEY` and the `BINANCE_SECRET_KEY` in your algorithm config.
-You can find these parameters in your Binance account.
+Before running your algorithm make sure that you configure the `API_KEY` and the `SECRET_KEY` in your algorithm config.
+You can find these parameters in your Binance (broker) account.
 Also, make sure that you specify a `TRADING_SYMBOL` that is used by your algorithm for execution of its buy orders.

 ```python